-CLIT3020 Independent research (6 credits) This course aims at providing well-prepared Comparative Literature majors in the final year an opportunity to pursue a research topic under the supervision of a teacher.
+CLIT3020 Independent research (capstone experience) (6 credits) This course aims at providing well-prepared Comparative Literature majors in the final year an opportunity to pursue a research topic under the supervision of a teacher.
 It contributes to the capstone learning experience of major students in Comparative Literature majors.
 It helps students advance their skills in doing research for disciplinary and interdisciplinary topics in literary and cultural studies.
 The contact hours are minimal (10-14 hours for a 6-credit course) and will include teaching of research method and discussion of work-in-progress.
 Students will undertake independent research and writing.
 Assessment is through a single research essay or an undergraduate dissertation of approximately 7,000 words.
 The research courses require students to have a final year Comparative Literature Departmental major status, a GPA of 3.25 or above, and lecturer approval upon the receipt of a research proposal of approximately 1,000 words and a working bibliography at least one month prior to the semester when the course is taken.
-Prerequisite: 6-credits of first year Comparative Literature course and 12 credits of designated second year foundational Comparative Literature courses; a minimum cumulative GPA of 3.25 is normally required.
-Note: This is a capstone learning course which students should take in their third or fourth year.
-It is for Comparative Literature majors only.
+Note: For third and final year Comparative Literature majors only.
+Prerequisite: A minimum cumulative GPA of 3.25 is normally required.
 Assessment: 100% coursework.